-The drawn-out question of when the Ballast Water Management Convention will be enforced has obscured the equally crucial matter of how, as the managing director of a leading testing company makes clear
+The drawn-out question of when the Ballast Water Management Convention will be enforced has obscured the equally crucial matter of how, as the managing director of a leading, onboard testing company makes clear

-Chelsea Technologies managing director Brian Phillips has no doubt of his company’s capabilities.
-“We know more about photosynthetic activity in algae as a commercial company than anyone else in the world,” he asserted.
+Cheslea technologies managing director, Brian Phillips, has no doubt of his company’s capabilities: “We know more about photosynthetic activity in algae, as a commercial company, than anyone else in the world”, he asserted.

-That was in 2013.
-In 2015, Chelsea Technologies sent prototype instruments to the USCG, which it has evaluated with positive results.
-The existence of effective, accurate and meaningful onboard ballast water testing is increasingly crucial, believes Mr Phillips.
-“The market wants more than someone to go on board a ship and offer an indication of whether the ballast water has passed its test or not.
-Out in Saudi at the moment, everything is happening that I predicted.
-That’s not to say that I’m particularly clever, but it’s obvious that once you have ships going around in danger of being fined and impounded and told to go and take their ballast water elsewhere, the first question a captain is going to ask is whether the readings can be trusted.
-How do they believe it’s accurate?”
+The existence of effective, accurate and meaningful, onboard ballast water testing is increasingly crucial, believes Dr Phillips.
+“The market wants more than someone to go on board a ship and offer an indication of whether the ballast water has passed a compliance test or not.
+In Saudi Arabia at the moment, FastBallast is being used extensively by our agents GSA to carry out compliance testing on vessels visiting Saudi Aramco ports; and what I have predicted is indeed happening.
+It’s not that I am particularly clever but it’s obvious that once ships are in danger of being fined, impounded or told to take their ballast water cargo elsewhere, the first question a captain or shipowner is going to ask is whether the instrument readings can be trusted: are they accurate?

-The problem, as Mr Phillips pointed out, is that other systems rely to some extent on certain assumptions rather than on the nature of the sample itself.
-He explained: “We are working with a very, very varied biology in many forms.
-Assumptions are being made about what you are going to be measuring.
-If you accept the a priori knowledge as accurate, you could say your results are accurate and meaningful.
-But we would argue that that there’s no way you can say that.
-That’s why we’ve gone to the trouble and expense to come up with a method that completely ignores a priori information and does a direct estimation of cell count itself.
-We don’t make any assumptions about algae type or differential cell size or masking of cells – we just count them.”
+The problem, as Dr Phillips pointed out, is that other systems rely to some extent on certain assumptions in order to arrive at an algal cell count.
+He explained “We are working with a very, very varied biology about which generalised assumptions cannot be made accurately.
+If you can prove that your a priori estimations are accurate and cover all possible algal populations, then your derived cell count will be accurate.
+However, we argue that there is no way you can say that and our results prove it.
+That is why we have gone to the trouble and expense of offering a measurement protocol that completely ignores any a priori assumption and instead measures cell count directly.
+We require no prior estimation of algal type, differential cell size or population mix – we just count them.”

 Mr Phillips added that “to have reached this stage with no accredited means of testing is extraordinary.
 It astounds me as much as anyone.”